Hierarchical subspace models for contingency tables: Abstract

 \section{Abstract}

 For statistical analysis of multiway contingency tables we propose modeling interaction terms in each maximal compact component of a hierarchical model.
-By this approach we can search for parsimonious models with smaller degrees of freedom than the usual hierarchical model, while preserving conditional independence structures in the hierarchical model.
+By this approach we can search for parsimonious models with smaller degrees of freedom than the usual hierarchical model, while preserving the localization property of the inference in the hierarchical model.
+This approach also enable us to evaluate the localization property of a given log-affine model.
 We discuss estimation and exacts tests of the proposed model and illustrate the advantage of the proposed modeling with some data sets.

 Keywords : context specific interaction model, divider, Markov bases, split model, uniform association model.